jeannekamikaze/contagion-elm/README.md

 # contagion-elm
 A contagion simulator written in Elm.
+[Watch it live](https://jeannekamikaze.github.io/contagion-elm/).